slbailey/Retrovue/docs/domain/ScheduleTemplateBlock.md

 ## Naming rules

-The canonical name for this concept in code and documentation is BroadcastTemplateBlock.
+The canonical name for this concept in code and documentation is ScheduleTemplateBlock.

 Template blocks are content selection rules, not runtime components.
 They define "how to choose content" but do not execute content selection.